ajain-us/NetflixSummaryExtensionWT/README.md

 ## About
 This project is an extension for the Chrome web browser.
 It works when you are on Netflix in Google Chrome.
 This will NOT work for any app versions of Netflix.

-The purpose of this extension is to be refreshed on a previously watched show/movie or help determine whether or not to watch somehting new.
+The purpose of this extension is to be refreshed on a previously watched show/movie or help determine whether or not to watch something new.

 ## Functionality
 The "Summary" button will only summarize what has been viewed on the current account and will not spoil any future episodes or seasons.
 For movies, it will summarize up to the current timestamp.
 If no progress has been made in the selected show or movie, a general summary will be generated.